 To this end, the partners will develop rail pads that show a strongly frequency-dependent mechanical response.
 The desired property profile requires tailoring of the structure and function of the rail pad system at multiple levels and length scales.
 This approach will allow us to explore solutions based on a broad range of materials while, at the same time, focusing on track components used in Switzerland.

 The project target is a significant noise reduction in comparison with the currently employed “soft” rail pads, without altering existing track maintenance requirements.
 The newly developed rail pads will remain compatible with existing railway superstructure in Switzerland.
-The project is supposed to cover the initial exploratory materials selection and modeling methodology development, targeted development of a new rail pad, and the final product development including scale-up and field-testing in real railway tracks.
+The project will cover initial exploratory materials selection and modeling methodology development, targeted development of a new rail pad, and final product development, including scale-up and field-testing in real railway tracks.

-The project will be carry out by the following EPFL laboratories: Laboratory of Macromolecular and Organic Materials, Laboratory for Processing of Advanced Composites, Laboratory of Applied Mechanics and Reliability Analysis, Signal Processing Laboratory 2, and the Transportation Center.
-Moreover, EMPA’s Laboratory for Acoustics and Noise Control and SBB Infrastructure will be research partners in the project, which will also be joined by industry partners.
+The project will be carried out by the following EPFL laboratories: Laboratory of Macromolecular and Organic Materials, Laboratory for Processing of Advanced Composites, Laboratory of Applied Mechanics and Reliability Analysis, Signal Processing Laboratory 2, and the Transportation Center.
+Moreover, the Haute Ecole d’Ingénierie et de Gestion du Canton de Vaud (HEIG-VD), Empa’s Laboratory for Acoustics and Noise Control and SBB Infrastructure will be research partners in the project, which will also be joined by industry partners.

 |Principal investigator||Prof. Holger Frauenrath|

 |External partners||EMPA, HIEG-VD, SBB-CFF-FFS|